forestgrape/coronavirus/diagnosis_and_viral_load.md

 ### Measure the Viral Load

-In tissues containing infected cells or in the lining fluids protecting/cleaning these tissues the viral load can be measured by detecting building blocks.
+In tissues containing infected cells or in the lining fluids protecting/cleaning these tissues the viral load can be measured by detecting building blocks of virions.

 #### Genome Detection
 Test for specific sequences in the genome of virions (positive single stranded RNA for coronaviruses).
 The amount of virions (called [viral load](#viral-load)) - can be determined with high specificity and sensitivity.
-Examples are given in the section [Common Diagnosis Methods](#common-diagnosis-methods).

 > ###### PCR Test
 > A *PCR test* is a method to detect specific sequences of RNA or DNA.
 PCR doubles specific DNA/RNA strands in cycles called CT cycles.
 The concentration of the DNA/RNA double each round, at some point it is high enough to be detected by some helper method e.g. by optical fluorescence.
 The doubling cycles needed are called CT values.